turingschool/curriculum/source/projects/traffic_spy.markdown

 If missing any of the required parameters return status `400 Bad Request` with a descriptive error message.

+Wondering how to send back a status code from a Sinatra app?
+Check out the [Sinatra docs](http://www.sinatrarb.com/intro.html).

 * Identifier Already Exists - 403 Forbidden